 Leave a Real Tip

-Believe it or not, people actually do this.
+Of course, not all tips have to be this grand, but it's proper etiquette to leave somewhere between 15-20%.
+Believe it or not, there some people will actually leave a bible verse in place of a tip.
 Granted, they probably think that they’re helping the server in some way by giving them what they deem to be an uplifting and inspiring message.
 However, that message isn’t going to help that server pay their bills, and it’s best to leave a real, monetary tip if you were satisfied with the service you received.

 If you weren’t, tell someone about it—don’t just leave something else in its place without letting someone know what you think went wrong.

 “Please don't sit down on a dirty table.
 The other customers may have just left or I've been too busy too turn it around properly.
 Please be patient.
 I've had people sit down on dirty tables when there have being other clean tables around the area and it also distracts me as I'll have to immediately stop what I'm doing to clear your table.”

 Restaurants that have seating charts put guests at certain tables based on the volume each server has at any given moment.
 When customers just walk in and take whichever table they think looks best, it can mess up the restaurant’s system and overload one server.
 Not to mention that sitting at a dirty table makes things a little awkward for everyone, as your server will now have to reach over you to clean the mess.
 Oh, and it’s also just gross.